Prolactin

-Prolactin (PRL), also known as lactotropin, is a protein best known for its role in enabling mammals to produce milk.
+Prolactin (PRL), also known as lactotropin and mammotropin, is a protein best known for its role in enabling mammals to produce milk.
 It is influential in over 300 separate processes in various vertebrates, including humans.
 Prolactin is secreted from the pituitary gland in response to eating, mating, estrogen treatment, ovulation and nursing.
 It is secreted heavily in pulses in between these events.
 Prolactin plays an essential role in metabolism, regulation of the immune system and pancreatic development.